Charles-Marteau/Mycrograd/README.md

 - a toy version of torch.nn: [my_nn.py](https://github.com/Charles-Marteau/Mycrograd/blob/main/my_nn.py)
 - a toy version of torch.optim: [my_optim.py](https://github.com/Charles-Marteau/Mycrograd/blob/main/my_optim.py)

+Our toy version of the tensor class is just a more involved version of the ['micrograd'](https://github.com/karpathy/micrograd) of Karpathy which only considers scalars.

 Armed with this, we conduct experiments to test the functionality of Mycrograd and ensure proper interaction among its various components, this is done in [experiment.ipynb](https://github.com/Charles-Marteau/Mycrograd/blob/main/experiment.ipynb).

 ### my_engine.py